-A peak flow meter is a small, easy-to-use instrument that measures the peak expiratory flow - how fast you blow air out.
 A daily (or regular) record of peak flow numbers can provide you with a valuable early warning sign.
 Sometimes peak flow numbers will decrease hours, or even a day or two, before other asthma symptoms become evident.
 When you monitor peak flow numbers on a daily (or regular) basis, you can identify this drop and take steps to prevent an asthma episode.
 The peak flow numbers, along with watching for asthma symptoms can be used to make decisions about asthma treatment.

-The highest number you can blow regularly is the "personal best."
+The highest number your child can blow regularly is the "personal best."
 This is determined by recording peak flow numbers daily for two to three weeks when the asthma is under good control.
-Talk with your doctor about determining your "personal best."
+Talk with your child's doctor about determining your child's "personal best."

-Once you know your personal best, it may be helpful for you and your doctor to establish zones.
-Zones will cue you about how well you are breathing and actions you should take.
+Once you know your child's personal best, it may be helpful for you and your doctor to establish zones.
+Zones will cue you about how well your child is breathing and actions you should take.
 The zone system can be compared to the colors of a traffic light.